wolfe/termageddon/USER_GUIDE.md

 - Clear filters and try again

 #### Approval Issues
-- Verify you have domain expert or staff role
+- Verify you have perspective curator or staff role
 - Check that definition meets approval criteria
 - Contact administrator if problems persist